leehiufung911/chameleon-autoresearch/README.md

 # Chameleon Autoresearch

+--yes, claude wrote all of this.
+I won't apologize for the slop, however, the ideas are my own, and I think autonomous computational chemistry is a worthwhile thing to play with.

 A small experiment in **autonomous scientific research**.
 Three coding agents generate hypotheses, write Python experiments, run them, interpret results, and commit findings — concurrently and without human input — while a fourth agent